 Please click on the little white triangle to play the video.

-The link above, to Brainfit For Life, by Simon Evans,Ph.D. and Paul Burghardt,Ph.D, includes the following information from the introduction, which I think is very important to Senior Wellness.
+Brainfit for Life by Simon Evans,Ph.D. and Paul Burghardt,Ph.D, includes the following information from the introduction, which I think is very important to Senior Wellness.

 Evans and Burghardt write about what they, and other writers call, the pillars of brain fitness, which are physical exercise, nutrition including omega 3 fatty acid, sleep, stress management, and novel learning experiences, which could include computerized brain fitness tools.